 I’ve written elsewhere about Jesus as “son of the carpenter” (Mt.
 13:55).
 This short statement from the gospel can be understood in terms of Christ’s unique filial relationship to both God the Heavenly Father, and divine architect of the universe; and St Joseph, husband of the Virgin Mary, the human provider and protector of Jesus during his upbringing; in a word, Joseph is the patron of the holy family.
 And according to Christian tradition, St. Joseph is known as the “Shadow of the Eternal Father.”

-Now, something of this hidden and holy quality of God the Father, was obviously given to St Joseph, as the shadow of the Eternal Father, the husband of the Ever-Virgin Mary, and the father of eternal Son of God.
+Now, something of this hidden and holy quality of God the Father was obviously given to St Joseph, as the shadow of the Eternal Father, the husband of the Ever-Virgin Mary, and the human “father” of the eternal Son of God.
 This is sometimes depicted in certain nativity paintings, where Joseph remains out of the limelight, somewhat obscured; you have to look for him; it’s as if he almost wants to not be noticed.
 One might even be left with the impression that the artist didn’t know what to do with Joseph; or that he is out of place in the nativity scene.
-This is of course, impossible; And we must dig deeper to understand what is going on.
-And the parallel between Joseph and God the Father should not be missed.
-God is our Father, who provides for us; and protects us; while remaining (completely) out of sight.
+This is of course, impossible.
+But we must dig deeper to understand what is going on.
+Minimally, the parallel between Joseph and God the Father should not be missed.
+God is our Father who provides for us; and protects us; while remaining (completely) out of sight.

-As it is St Joseph offers a sacred example of fatherhood in Christian revelation and tradition (paralleling the Virgin’s exemplary Motherhood).
+Thus St Joseph offers a sacred example of fatherhood within Christian revelation and tradition (paralleling the Virgin’s exemplary Motherhood).
 Indeed, Joseph’s providential protection of Mary and Jesus at once offers a clear lens into the divine mystery of fatherhood and husbandry.
-For he was uniquely chosen for this unparalleled vocation, with its unimaginable, privilege, honor and responsibility.
+For he was uniquely chosen for this unparalleled vocation, with its unimaginable privilege, honor and responsibility.
 He also fulfilled his ministry in exemplary sanctity and unto completion.

-Not only was Joseph a holy man who could commune closely with God, receiving many messages from angels during the night; He was also an active man, a carpenter, whose holiness permeated all his physical labors.
-From defending the Virgin’s reputation when she was unexpectedly with child; to piloting his pregnant wife ninety miles from Nazareth to Bethlehem; from preparing a make-shift birthing-inn out of a livestock barn; from hosting the three Magi from the Orient in a humble home; from fleeing by night into Egypt: Saint Joseph is the most sublime example of a husband and father.
-He cherished both the inner life of contemplation all-the-while working actively to prepare for, provide for, and protect his wife and child.
-Can any father’s fears for his wife and children compare to the concern that Joseph would have experienced, bearing the most holy Virgin and the Son of God through a sinful world, full of murder and all kinds of perversion?
+Not only was Joseph a holy man who communed closely with God, receiving many messages from angels during the night; he was also an active man—a carpenter—whose holiness permeated all his physical labors: From defending the Virgin’s reputation when she was unexpectedly with child; to piloting his pregnant wife ninety miles from Nazareth to Bethlehem; from preparing a make-shift birthing-inn out of a livestock barn; from hosting the three Magi from the Orient in a humble home; to fleeing under cover of darkness from King Herod into Egypt.
+Saint Joseph is the most sublime example of a husband and father.
+He cherished both the inner life of contemplation while neither despising the active life of toil and pain.
+Can any father compare his fears for wife and children with the concern Joseph would have experienced bearing the most holy Virgin and the Son of God through a sinful world full of murder and all kinds of perversion?

-Or can any other father compare his concern over his family’s physical well-being with Joseph’s concern for the Queen of heaven and her royal son of God?
-For here was both a prince and a pauper.
-Yet for all of this, nothing was lacking in Joseph’s fatherly provision.
+Or can any other father in history compare his responsibility with Joseph’s concern for the Queen of heaven and her royal/divine son of God?
+Nevertheless, here was both a prince and a pauper.
+Yet, amazingly, nothing was lacking in Joseph’s fatherly provision.
+[For a book on this subject I recommend, The Truth about Saint Joseph: Encountering the Most Hidden of Saints by

 And it must be remembered that both Mary and Joseph were from the Royal bloodline of David, and were therefore both prince and princess according to ancient Israelite tradition.
 Joseph was a prince of the tribe of Judah, and Mary was a daughter of both kings and priests, according to the lineages recorded in the Gospels.